allfornancy/searchsum/README.md

 ### Overview

+**SFT Summarizer is our core contribution and innovation** in this enhanced Search-R1 framework.
+This component represents a significant advancement over the original Search-R1 by integrating a Supervised Fine-Tuning (SFT) summarizer into the retrieval pipeline.

+**Our Innovation Impact:**
+- 🎯 **Novel Architecture**: First to integrate SFT-based summarization into Search-R1's reasoning pipeline
+- 📈 **Performance Enhancement**: Dramatically improves model's ability to process long documents efficiently
+- 🔧 **Seamless Integration**: Maintains Search-R1's original functionality while adding intelligent summarization
+- 🚀 **Production Ready**: Provides RESTful API for easy deployment and integration

-SFT Summarizer is the core innovative feature of this project.
-It integrates a Supervised Fine-Tuning (SFT) summarizer into the retrieval pipeline, enabling intelligent summarization of retrieved documents and improving the model's understanding and processing capabilities for long documents.
+This innovation enables intelligent summarization of retrieved documents, significantly improving the model's understanding and processing capabilities for long documents while maintaining the original Search-R1's reasoning quality.

 ### Launching SFT Summarizer